LearnersGuild/guide/Game_Manual/Levels_and_Roles.md

 #### Player

 Purpose:
-- A learning collective that helps themselves and others to find dignified livelihood
+- A learning collective that helps all members find a dignified livelihood

 Accountabilities: